hyperledger-archives/avalon/BUILD.md

       python3 Demo.py --input_dir ./json_requests/ \
          --connect_uri "http://avalon-listener:1947" work_orders/output.json
       ```
-3. The response to the Avalon listener and Intel&reg; SGX enclave Manager
+3. The response to the Avalon listener and Intel&reg; SGX Enclave Manager
    can be seen at Terminal 1
 4. The response to the test case request can be seen at Terminal 2
 5. If you wish to exit the Avalon program, press `Ctrl-c`